uwdata/boba/tutorial/fertility.md

 ]}
 ```

-Although it has a upper bound and a lower bound, we implement this decision as
+Although `relationship_bounds` has a upper bound and a lower bound, we implement this decision as
 one variable instead of two, because we do not want boba to take a cross
 product of the two cutoffs.
 Here, the two cutoffs belong to a list in a single
 placeholder variable, so they are paired.